 All disability-related information including Individualized Accommodation Plans, in-class, and out of class learning accommodations, are to be considered confidential.
 All information regarding learning accommodations should be arranged with the Labouré Access and Accommodations office and once approved, the individual student may share their specific learning accommodations with their instructor without detailed explanation of their disability.
-Students receiving learning accommodations are not to discuss their Individualized Accommodation Plan with their student peers and all disability services inquiries are to be deferred to the Coordinator of Access & Accommodations.
+Students receiving learning accommodations are not to discuss their Individualized Accommodation Plan with their student peers and all disability services inquiries are to be deferred to the Coordinator of Access and Accommodations or Assistant Vice President of Student Affairs.

 Students receiving the testing accommodation of extended time in a separate room are to be considerate of the scheduled testing time.
-Students are required to arrive 5-10 minutes prior the start of the test.
-If tardy two or more times, the student receiving the testing accommodation of extended time in a separate room is to meet with the Coordinator of Labouré Access &

-Accommodations for a reevaluation of their approved accommodation.
-If the student fails to show for this review, all scheduled testing invitations through the Labouré Access & Accommodations Office will terminate.
+Students are required to arrive 15 minutes prior the start of the test.
+If tardy two or more times, the student receiving the testing accommodation of extended time in a separate room is to meet with the Coordinator of Access and Accommodations or Assistant Vice President of Student Affairs for a reevaluation of their approved accommodation.
+If the student fails to show for this review, all scheduled testing invitations through the Labouré Access and Accommodations Office will terminate.
 Student punctuality is mandatory.

-Students receiving testing accommodations through the Access & Support Services office will adhere to the academic policies noted in the Student Rights and Regulations Handbook.
+Students receiving testing accommodations through the Access and Accommodations office will adhere to the academic policies noted in the Student Rights and Regulations Handbook.
 Students enrolled in professional nursing courses are also mandated to follow the same exam policy procedures found in the Nursing Student Handbook.